Period leaking: Why it happens & how to deal

 Period leaks cost money, and when they happen, you say “goodbye” to your saucy lingerie, your 800-thread count Egyptian certified organic cotton bed sheets, and your favorite skirt.
 If you’re frugal, you have a drawer full of period undies – cotton casualties from menstrual pads gone awry.

 Sometimes, chlorine bleach gets the stain out.
 Sometimes it doesn’t work.
 In desperation, you google “how to get period blood out of clothes” and you are confronted with a myriad of options.
-Some of these stain removal hacks involve lemon juice, baking soda, and even hydrogen peroxide for dried blood stains.
+Some of these stain-removal hacks involve lemon juice, baking soda with a little cold water, and even hydrogen peroxide to remove blood stains that have dried.

-That said, here are a few tips on how to get period blood out of sheets or any clothing item:
+That said, here are a few tips on how to get menstrual blood out of sheets or any clothing item:

+Common household items can come in handy.
 Try a little dab of white vinegar to the stain area.
+Stain removers can also be a great solution.
 The sooner you can tackle the stain, the more likely you are able to resuscitate the accused item.

-Skip the hot water and wash any stained pants in cold water.
+Skip the hot water (even warm water can set the stain) and wash any stained pants in cold water.
 Don’t transfer to the dryer until the stain has fully lifted.

-You should already be washing your underpants by hand and letting them air-dry… since none of us actually do this, stained underwear is the right catalyst to start caring for your lingerie.
+You should already be skipping the washing machine and washing your underpants by hand and letting them air-dry… since none of us actually do this, stained underwear is the right catalyst to start caring for your lingerie.
 If the stain still won’t lift, seize this as an opportunity to start a drawer of the aforementioned “period panties.”

 How to prevent period leaks

 Your leak prevention strategies may feel a bit like waging a war on menstruation or gravity.
 This is particularly true for women who have heavy menstrual bleeding.
-But here are a few tips and ideas to consider:
+But here are a few tips and ideas to consider to avoid period leaks:

-Hormonal birth control: The pill has been proven to slow bleeding and make lighter periods.
+Birth control pills have been proven to slow bleeding and make lighter periods.
 By improving your periods regularity, hormonal birth control can help you predict when you will bleed next.
-For some, the hormonal IUD or pill will even stop periods entirely.
-However, do your research before you talk to your doctor or OB-GYN and make sure you’re well-informed about potential side effects.
+For some, the hormonal IUD or pill will even stop menstruation entirely.
+However, do your research before you talk to your healthcare provider or OB-GYN and make sure you’re well-informed about potential side effects

-Period trackers can help measuring regularity.
-They can also help with determining when to expect your next heavy day.
+Menstrual cycle trackers can help measure regularity.
+They can also help with determining when to expect your next heavy bleeding day.
 Get in the habit of doubling up on period protection.
 Try wearing a menstrual disc and a pair of period underwear when things are predicted to get especially bloody.

-Period underwear: We’re not talking about the stained pairs you stashed away in that extra drawer (although those are still great for when you’re spotting).
+We’re not talking about the stained pairs you stashed away in that extra drawer (although those are still great for when you’re spotting).
 We’re talking about specially-designed, absorbent, peace-of-mind-inducing period underwear that functions like a hybrid granny panty-meets-maxi pad.
-For folks with an extra heavy flow, they’re great as backup – but they can also be your one and only if you’re on a mid-to-lighter day.
+For some folks, they’re great as backup sanitary protection for heavy periods – but they can also be your one and only if you’re on a mid-to-lighter day.

-BTW, a super-absorbency tampon holds about 12 milliliters of blood.
+BTW, if you’re wondering how much blood can period products hold: a super-absorbency tampon holds about 12 milliliters of menstrual blood.
 A regular tampon typically holds around 5 milliliters.
 Another reference point: A fully soaked overnight pad holds anywhere from 10 to 15 milliliters of fluid.

 Compare that to Flex Disc, which holds 30 milliliters.
 Flex Cup Slim Fit holds 22 milliliters.
 And Flex Cup Full Fit holds 30 milliliters.